swcarpentry/hpc-novice/_episodes/10-login-and-transfer.md

 might install.
 If you are not sure that you will continue to use MobaXterm in the future you are likely best to choose the portable edition.

-Download the version that you would like to use and install it as you would any other software on your Windows installation.
+Download the version that you would like to use and install it.
 Once the software is installed you can run it by either opening the folder installed with the portable edition and double-clicking on the file named *MobaXterm_Personal_10.2* or, if the installer edition was used, finding the